MJunaidAhmad/clipboard/Refactoring_.md

 First of all, I separated the logic based on the 4 use cases that we have in this function.
 Starting from the trivial case.
 Now developers can easily navigate through the code and understand all the cases.
 Secondly, I have extracted the common logic into a function which was utilized more than once.
 So we have a single source of truth.
 Also, in future if change is required in this logic so we have to do it only at one place.

 I have also installed babel to use the latest es6 import functionality.
 There were a lot of if else conditions in the code which were making it hard to read.
 I have tried to simplify it by using minimum if conditions with the combination of return statements.
-I wrote a total of 7 test cases and the code coverage is 100%.
+I wrote a total of 7 test cases and the code coverage is 100% (y).